DFriend01/os161_devcontainer/README.md

 is mapped between the location of `os161_devcontainer` on your host machine, and the directory specified by the environment variable `$WORKSPACE_DIR` inside the devcontainer.

+2. The second is another bind mount that maps `~/.ssh` on the local host to `~/.ssh` in the devcontainer.

-2. The second is a [named volume](https://docs.docker.com/storage/volumes/), which is used on the home directory for the `osdev` user inside the devcontainer.
+3. The third is a [named volume](https://docs.docker.com/storage/volumes/), which is used on the home directory for the `osdev` user inside the devcontainer.
 Unlike the first volume, this volume is stored and is handled by docker.

 > [!WARNING]